zachpino/comm-workshop-s18/week01/answers.md

 | Goreville Community Unit School District 1 |	22.5|	240.8|	120.96|	264.41|	203.74|	374.4|	5700 | 6926.81|
 | Joppa-Maple Grove Unit District 38 |	28|	122.5|	42.56|	60.28|	325.65|	161.28|	1734 | 2474.27|
 | Gibson City-Melvin-Sibley Community Unit School District 5|	54	| 485.1|	309.12|	439.77|	634.6|	257.28|	7488 | 9667.87|
+...

-Summing the results per row yields a rankable indicator.
+Summing the results per row yields a rankable indicator (held in the rightmost cell of each row above).
 The higher this number, the higher the income to poverty ratio is for that district.

+### The lowest aggregate ratio is Brooklyn Community Unit School District 188, with an indicator of 847.

+### The highest aggregate ratio is Chicago Public School District 299, with 4,127,259.

+Finding the minor counts for these districts is detailed above.

 -----